Hero (2001 TV series)

-Hero is a Japanese drama series that aired in Japan on Fuji TV in 2001.
+Hero is a Japanese drama series that first aired on Fuji TV in from January to March 2001.
+Following a television special and a film adaptation, Fuji TV aired a second series called Hero 2 in 2014.
+Both series starred Takuya Kimura as a renegade public prosecutor in Tokyo.

-Hero achieved the highest Japanese TV drama ratings record in 25 years (average audience share over the entire series = 34.3%).
-It was so successful that it spawned a 2006 miniseries and a feature film entitled Hero: The Movie which reached #3 on the 2007 top-grossing film chart in Japan.
+The original 2001 series achieved unusually high ratings, with over 30% audience share per episode.
+It was the highest Japanese TV drama ratings record in 25 years (average audience share over the entire series was 34.3%).
+The feature film entitled Hero: The Movie which reached #3 on the 2007 top-grossing film chart in Japan.

-Starting July 2014, Fuji TV aired a second series entitled Hero 2, which had Takuya Kimura reprising his role.

 Plot

 Kuryu Kohei is a young public prosecutor who gets transferred to a division in Tokyo from Aomori.
 Kuryu is unlike a typical prosecutor; he refuses to wear a suit and tie, opting for casual clothing, his trademark orange down jacket and stylish boots.
 He looks and behaves more like a Generation X slacker.
 He is known for always buying bizarre items from infomercials and the home shopping network.
 Kuryu is a high-school dropout who was falsely accused of a felony, cleared only by a public prosecutor who took the time to uncover the facts.
-This forces Kuryu to abandon his delinquent lifestyle, take his high school equivalency, study for the bar exam and pass with flying colours.
+This has inspired Kuryu to abandon his delinquent lifestyle, take his high school equivalency, study for the bar exam and pass with flying colours.
 Also, when he was 17 yrs old, he was arrested whilst trying to protect a friend. [ Hero season 1, ep 10.]

 Kuryu's brilliant investigative instincts and determination make him well-suited as an investigator and advocate.
 Kuryu's job is to interview suspects and decide whether to proceed with pressing charges against them.
-However, unlike his colleagues, rather than sit behind a desk and rubber stamping suspects for trial, Kuryu will leave the office and (literally) do the legwork, go the extra mile and doggedly pursue the truth.
+However, unlike his colleagues, rather than sit behind a desk and rubber-stamp suspects for trial, Kuryu will leave the office and (literally) do the legwork, go the extra mile and doggedly pursue the truth.
 However, his unorthodox approach generally generates a lot of antagonism and negative publicity.